 - Brush Script: If you favor fonts that look like cursive, you might as well just grab a pen and write the letter with your own hand.

-- Comic Sans: If you’re designing a comic book, go for it, but never use this font in a cover letter.
+- Comic Sans: If you’re designing a comic book, go for it, but this is not one of the best cover letter fonts.
+Avoid it at all costs.

 - Courier: May be useful for forging a document to look like it was written on a typewriter in the 1970s, but useless in a modern cover letter.